 Total Daily Energy Expenditure= Fitbit caloric value - BMR)*0.75 + BMR

-Fitbit devices are using this formula to calculate your total daily energy expenditure or your total calorie burn.
+Fitbit devices use this formula to calculate your total daily energy expenditure or your total calorie burn.

 How Fitbit Calculates Calories Burned?

-Then the device compares your basal metabolic rate (BMR) with all the activities of the day to figure out an estimate of the calories you have burned.
-Additionally, the 3-axis accelerometer can determine the frequency, intensity, patterns, and duration of the steps you take.
+Then the device compares your Basal Metabolic Rate (BMR) with all the daily activities to estimate the calories you have burned.
+Additionally, the 3-axis accelerometer can determine your steps’ frequency, intensity, patterns, and duration.

-To calculate the distance traveled, the gadget measures the stride length of the individual according to his or her height and gender.
+To calculate the distance traveled, the gadget measures the individual’s stride length according to height and gender.
 With the Fitbit Charge, the GPS feature helps track the step count automatically.

-The device can also calculate the number of floors climbed with an altimeter sensor along with the barometric pressure.
+The device can also calculate the number of floors climbed with an altimeter sensor and barometric pressure.
 One floor is recorded as 10 feet or 3 meters.
 So, all of these are put together to find an accurate measurement of your calories burned.

 Which Fitbit Model is Better?

-Every model is different from the other with a few common attributes.
-Take a look at the table below to compare the most popular Fitbit series.
+Every model is different from the others, with a few common attributes.
+Look at the table below to compare the most popular Fitbit series.